SURFnet/nonweb-demo/README.md

 ## Chrome custom tabs vs WebView

 Once custom tabs have been started, the application has no control.
 It only receives callbacks with the GET URLS of the Chrome navigation.
+The developer can start Chrome custom tabs but can not stop it.

 ### Security
 WebView is a component in the Android framework, part of the application.
 The developer has control over the lifecycle of the WebView, can load, read , create and alter the content, intercept and alter the navigation.